joomla/Manual/migrations/44-50/new-features.md

 #### Added the option to serve Joomla from a public folder

  - The instance could be served from a public folder (either subfolder in the root folder of Joomla or not).
-Command Line tools are provided both for the installtion process or to use at a later time.
+Command Line tools are provided both for the installation process or to use at a later time.
 Requirements: templates need to support the `child templates`, no PHP files inside the folders `media` and `images` and a server that allows defining the end point of the serving folder.